Qazeer/artefacts.help/pages/windows/lnk.md

   - Occasionally **information on the host on which the shortcut file is present**: system's NetBIOS hostname and MAC address.

+### Startup Folders

+`Shortcut files` can also be automatically executed upon an interactive user logon, by being placed under the `Startup` folders.
+An user interactive logon is required for the entries to be executed, a system boot or a network logon will not trigger execution of the `Startup` folders entries.

+There is a system-wide `Startup` folder (under `%ALLUSERSPROFILE%`) and user-scoped `Startup` folders (under each user `%APPDATA%` folder).
+While administrative privileges are required to create an entry in the system-wide `startup folder`, regular user can add entries in their own `startup folder`.

 ### Tool(s)